Organ Donation and Funerals: What Families Need to Know | NAFD Funeral Directory

 When a loved one dies — or when you're making plans for your own death — the question of organ donation can feel both deeply important and a little overwhelming.
 Families often worry about whether donating organs will delay the funeral, change how their loved one looks, or somehow complicate the grieving process.
 The reassuring truth is that, in the vast majority of cases, organ donation has very little impact on funeral arrangements, and the body is always treated with the greatest care and respect.

 This guide is here to give you honest, compassionate, and practical information — so you can make informed decisions and support the people you love.
+If you need to find a funeral director right now, search for an NAFD-accredited funeral director near you.

 Will Organ Donation Delay the Funeral?